ChaminiKallora/Loan-request-application/README.md

 ## Configuration

 #### step 1
-Open the backend solution with visula studio or any .NET development tool
+Open the backend solution with visual studio or any .NET development tool

 #### step 2
 Update the appsettings.json and the Properties/launchSettings.json

 #### step 3
-Run `dotnet run` from the command line in the backend root folder the or build and run the project from the tool
+Run `dotnet run` from the command line in the backend root folder or build and run the project from the tool

 #### step 4
-Open the loan-request-application/src/environments/environment.ts file and update the API_URL to the backend url used for the .net API
+Open the loan-request-application/src/environments/environment.ts file and update the API_URL using the backend url used for the .net API

 #### step 5
 Run `npm install` from the command line in the frontend root folder